Sagres (Vila do Bispo)

 Sagres is a civil parish in the municipality of Vila do Bispo, in the southern Algarve of Portugal.
 It has 1,894 inhabitants (2021) in an area of 34.37 km2.
 It is historically connected to the early Portuguese Age of Discovery.

 Sagres is near the Western end of the world's longest estimated straight-line path over land, at 11,241 km, ending near Jinjiang in the People's Republic of China.

 History

 The name Sagres derives from Sagrado (holy) owing to the important local religious practices and rituals that occurred during the pre-history of the nation.
 From here some of the Mediterranean peoples (including the Phoenicians, Greeks, Carthaginians and Romans), venerated their divinities and which some believed, owing to the absence of a human settlement, was the gathering place for their gods.
-Christinas (Mozarabs) that lived in this zone, during the Muslim occupation, erected the Church of Corvo, where the mortal remains of the saint Vincent were deposited in the 8th century.
-The presence of martyr's remains lead the Portuguese to refer to the site and the peninsula as the Cape of Saint Vincent.
+Christians (Mozarabs) that lived in this zone during the Muslim occupation erected the Church of Corvo, where the mortal remains of Saint Vincent were deposited in the 8th century.
+The presence of the martyr's remains led the Portuguese to refer to the site and the peninsula as the Cape of Saint Vincent.